 Some states allow owners to register any car that has been declared a total loss by an insurer as a salvage vehicle.
 Others require significant repairs to make the vehicle road read before it can be registered.
 West Virginia uses a middling approach.

 Flooded Cars: The Same as Salvage?

-Some states mandate that all flooded cars must be registered either as salvage vehicles, or with a flood title.
+Some states mandate that all flooded cars must be registered either as salvage vehicles or with a flood title.
 West Virginia is not one of them.
 Flooded cars must only be registered with a salvage title if they are declared a total loss by the insurer, or if the cost of repairing damage to the vehicle exceeds 75% of the vehicle’s value.
-If neither of these are true, it’s possible for owners to obscure the fact that a car has been flooded.
+If neither of these is true, it’s possible for owners to obscure the fact that a car has been flooded.
 This is dangerous for people looking to buy cars, so always request a complete car history report, and demand an independent inspection.